 - Problems intuitively/philosophically in class NP

-- is a given mathematical statement (provably) true? (a proposed proof can be verified)
+- is a given mathematical statement (provably) true?

+(a proposed proof can be verified)

 - is there a cure for a mentioned disease?

 (a proposed cure can be verified)

-- given the public key, can you find the private key? (a private-public key pair can be verified)
+- given the public key, can you find the private key?

-- is there a great film?
+(a private-public key pair can be verified)

+- Given a partially made movie, can it be completed to make a great movie?

-(given a film, you can critic it)
+(given a movie, you can critic it)